 - If you develop bare spots beneath your trees, one step you can take is trimming and thinning the canopy above.

 - To help prevent the onset of bare spots, lawn professionals recommend planting a shade tolerant grass such as Zoysia or St. Augustine in the shady areas of your yard.

 - If shaded areas of grass can’t get the sunlight they need to thrive, one solution to consider is installing landscape beds or tree rings.
-However, if you are considering this fix for your bare spots, please contact your village’s assigned compliance coordinator, who can provide assistance as you plan your exterior modification.
+However, if you are considering this fix for your bare spots, please contact association staff.
+They can provide assistance as you plan your exterior modification.
 Many lawn projects require the submission of a Modification Application and approval from the Modifications Committee prior to install.

 - When attempting to correct a bare spot by restoring the grass, a homeowner can either seed new grass or install sod patches.
 The drawback to seeding is that the grass can take a long time to fully grow in, delaying your correction of a bare spot.
 In contrast, sod patches cover bare areas instantly and can root very quickly.
 If you do install new sod to areas of your yard, note that it needs to be watered regularly in order to properly root.

 As always, if you have any questions about your yard upkeep, have received a lawn violation, or are unsure what steps to follow as you plan a yard modification or update, please contact the association office to speak to a compliance support staff member.